pjmartinez/TFM_UM-eqtls/README.md

 ```
 And there is much more information.
+You can access to the samstat files [here](https://bk-genomica.cebas.csic.es:5001/sharing/54YV8bExO)

 ## 3.10 Generate a pileup file
 `bcftools` uses a two step procedure to call variants.
 First it generates a pileup file using `bcftools mpileup`.
 The pileup file summarizes the per base coverage at each site in the genome.
 Each row represents a genomic position, and each position that has sequencing coverage is present in the file.
 The second step, using `bcftools call` actually applies the statistical model to evaluate the evidence for variation represented in that summary and generate output in the variant call format (VCF).